Google Project Skate

 • R&D

-Interest in skateboarding continues to soar after the sport saw its debut in the Tokyo Olympic Games in 2021.
-As this sport continues to sky-rocket, so does its fanbase - skaters and spectators both eager to understand the sport more deeply.
+Interest in skateboarding has soared, and as the sport's popularity skyrockets, so does its fanbase.
+Both skaters and spectators are eager to understand the sport more deeply.

 Sky Brown